stravid/stravid-website/content/legacy/track-your-git-commit-statistics-with-hulkort.md

 title: Track Your Git Commit Statistics With Hulkort
 description: Thomas Buchöster and I build Hulkort.
 A simple website allowing you to track your Git commit statistics.
 ---
+# Track Your Git Commit Statistics With Hulkort

 [Hulkort][1] helps you tracking your Git commit statistics.
 It's as simple as eating ice cream, try it yourself!